Republic of China Navy: Bases

+In 2017 the Navy embarked on a major expansion of the Zuoying naval base.
+Under the name Weihai Project (威海) the expansion was given a budget of more than a billion US dollars.

 Naval Maritime and Surveillance Command

-The Naval Maritime and Surveillance Command overseas a network of surveillance radar stations across Taiwan.
+The Naval Maritime and Surveillance Command oversees a network of surveillance radar stations across Taiwan.
 These include high altitude sites like Hsiaohsuehshan which is located at more than 3,000m above sea level.
 The high altitude sites pose unique challenges to the Navy as they are often located in inaccessible areas and experience extreme weather including months of snow in the winter.

 In May 2021 the navy ordered a new series of shore based medium-to-long range maritime surveillance radars from NCSIST.
 Because the radar system will likely come under attack in a war the navy has been pulling staff back to central command centers.